tomomilove/tomomilove.github.io/blog.md

 # 15 November
 ## HealthEquity phishing advice

-I received an email from my health savings account provider recommending I log into my account and check up things.
+I received an email from my health savings account provider recommending I log into my account and check up on things.
 Surprisingly, there was no link in the email to log into my account.
 Then I realized I guess they don't want to appear like phishing.
 Pretty smart!

 In fact, when I visited the website to check on my account, I saw they have [a page](https://healthequity.com/protect) specifically dedicated to anti-phishing advice.